pnnl/tesp/install/Linux/Ubuntu_build.rst

 Preparation - Python 3 and Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If you didn't previously install Python 3 using apt, which is the recommended method
-First, download and execute a Linux install script for Miniconda (Python*3.7*+)
+and version for TESP, please download and execute a Linux install script for Miniconda
-from https://docs.conda.io/en/latest/miniconda.html  The script should not be
+(Python*3.7*+) from https://docs.conda.io/en/latest/miniconda.html  The script should not be
 run as root, otherwise, you won't have permission to install Python packages.
-After the script configures Conda and you re-open the Ubuntu terminal as instructed:
+After the script configures Conda please re-open the Ubuntu terminal as instructed.

+With Python 3 available, install and test the TESP packages:

 ::

  pip3 install tesp_support --upgrade
  opf

+In order to install psst:

 Checkout PNNL repositories from github
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~